 Some vegetables can be planted in early spring, while the weather is still cool.
 Others need to wait until after the threat

 of frost has passed.
-This helpful spring garden calculator from expert gardener and writer Margaret Roach tells you when to plant seeds and transplants outdoors.
+Use this helpful spring garden calculator from expert gardener and writer Margaret Roach to guide your planting schedule.
 Your local extension can tell you your area's final frost date.

 Take your soil’s temperature before planting, Kim Pokorny of the Oregon State University advises.
 The temperature affects how well seeds and transplants will grow.
 Some

 seeds refuse to germinate in cold soil—they'll just lie there and rot, like that leftover sushi you forgot in your